 But even if it beats the alternative—being fired without cause or a financial cushion—unemployment or severance isn't much consolation when you've been let go for no reason.

 For most states in the U.S., employment at will has become a standard precedent of employment contracts in recent years.
 At-will employment is an employer-employee agreement in which a worker can be fired or dismissed for any reason, without warning, and without explanation.
 Check with your state department of labor for regulations in your location.

 Most at-will employees are informed and even required to sign waivers indicating their acknowledgment of being hired "at will."
 As a result, loss claims for being fired under this kind of agreement typically get denied by the court.
-Similarly, this type of employment also means that an employee has the right to leave his or her job without any reason or warning, although it is politer and more socially acceptable to give at least two weeks' notice.
+Similarly, this type of employment also means that an employee has the right to leave their job without any reason or warning, although it is more polite and more socially acceptable to give at least two weeks' notice.

-Some employees are covered by an employment agreement or employment contract, which typically outline terms of employment.
+Some employees are covered by an employment agreement or employment contract, which typically outlines terms of employment.
 These contracts may also detail the circumstances and terms under which an employee can be fired.

 Other employees are covered by union or association agreements known as collective bargaining agreements.
 These agreements typically also detail when and how an employee can be fired.

 An employee can be wrongfully terminated if discrimination is involved in the termination if public policy is violated, if they’re a whistleblower, or if company policy states guidelines for termination and then the company fails to follow those guidelines.